paysera/app-engineering-blog/content/pages/1--about/index.md

 - work only on long-term product development;
 - work on large and complex systems, split the code into separate services;
 - mainly use PHP 7 and Symfony framework for backend, ReactJS for frontend;
-- have 9 teams which integrate various roles: backend, frontend, mobile apps, QA, product owners, devops, secops;
+- have 10 international teams which integrate various roles: backend, frontend, mobile apps, QA, product owners, devops, secops;
 - work by agile principles;
 - put effort for automation and infrastructure, like CI/CD, containerisation with kubernetes;
 - focus on code quality: perform code reviews, ensure using best practices and our conventions;